octoenergy/public-conventions/python.md

 This is less important for functional tests which don't call into a single object's API.

+### <a name="test-isolation">Isolation</a>

+Don't assume that tests that use the database are fully isolated from each other.
+Your tests should not make assertions about the global state of the database.

+For example, a test should not assert that there are only a certain number of model instances in the database, as another test may have created some too.

+#### Why aren't they isolated?

+While in most cases tests *are* isolated (i.e. they run in separate database transactions), a few of our tests use the Pytest marker ``transaction=true``.
+This causes them to use ``TransactionTestCase``, which, confusingly, doesn't run in a transaction.
+Because we run our tests concurrently (using the ``--numprocesses`` flag), these non-wrapped transactions are not isolated from other tests running at the same time.

 ### <a name="test-method-structure">Unit test method structure</a>